Does this test have other names?

 What might affect my test results?

-Your blood sugar levels usually vary throughout the day.
-These variations won't affect the A1C.
+Your blood sugar levels change throughout the day.
+This won't affect the A1C test result.

-If you have sickle cell anemia or other blood disorders, a standard A1C test may be less useful for diagnosing or monitoring diabetes.
-(Your healthcare provider may be able to find another diabetes test that will better serve you.)
-In addition, the test results may be skewed if you have anemia, heavy bleeding, an iron deficiency, kidney failure, or liver disease.
+If you have sickle cell anemia or other blood disorders, an A1C test may be less useful for diagnosing or watching diabetes.
+Your healthcare provider may tell you to use a different test that will work better for you.

 How do I get ready for this test?

-You don't need any special preparation for the test.
+You don't need to get ready for the test.